-You may also elect under Internal Revenue Code section 179 to expense a portion of the cost of certain tangible property you bought in 2002 for use in your business.
+You may also elect under section 179 to expense a portion of the cost of certain tangible property you bought in 2003 for use in your farming business.

 For details, including when you must complete and attach Form 4562, see the instructions for Schedule C, line 13, on page C-4.